Student Forms & Resources

-For further information and to register vist National Council of Examiners for Engineering and Surveying.
+To download a copy of the FE Reference Handbook and to register, visit National Council of Examiners for Engineering and Surveying.

-The Order of the Engineer Ceremony is for undergraduates and graduate students.
-We hope all will consider participating in the Ceremony, which symbolizes commitment to the engineering profession and, through it, to society.
+The Order of the Engineer Ceremony and the Pledge of the Computing Professional Ceremony is a special recognition ceremony for graduating CEM students (undergrad & graduate).
+We hope all graduating students will consider participating in the Ceremony, which symbolizes commitment to the engineering or computing profession and, through it, to society.

-The ceremony in May includes a social and is generally held on the Friday before graduation at the Burtness Theatre.
+The ceremony in May includes a social and is generally held on the Friday before graduation at the Memorial Union.
 The ceremony in December includes a luncheon and is generally held the day of graduation at the Memorial Union.
-You may invite parents and guest to attend your initiation into the “Order of the Engineer” and reception.
+You may invite parents and guests to attend your initiation into the “Order of the Engineer” or the “Pledge of the Computing Professional” and the following reception.